QQxxx/APBD/README.md

 # APBD

-## Short description of consecutive exercises
+## Short description of the exercises

 ### Exercise 1 - Crawler
 The task is to prepare a simple "crawler" that will crawl a selected web page and find email addresses located there.